avasdowney/AlgorithmEfficiency/readme.md

 list of data to sort.
 Even though my list was 100,000 integers long, it might be unproportionaly efficient to one of the algorithms.
 To combat this, I can try multiple different sets of integers rather than just one, and average my findings.
+I also found that the more I ran and tested my program, the faster it got, even though each instance I ran it was different.
+This is because the JVM tries to optimize itself to run more efficiently.

 ##### Bubble Sort